drduh/YubiKey-Guide/README.md

 ## Switching between YubiKeys

-When you add a GnuPG key to a YubiKey using the *keytocard* command, the key is deleted from the keyring and a *stub* is added, pointing to the YubiKey.
+When GnuPG key is added to YubiKey using the *keytocard* command, the key is deleted from the keyring and a *stub* is added, pointing to the YubiKey.
 The stub identifies the GnuPG key ID and YubiKey serial number.

 However, when the operation is repeated for an additional YubiKey, the stub is overwritten by the *keytocard* operation and now will point to the latest YubiKey.

-When using key operations with YubiKey, GnuPG will request a specific YubiKey by serial number (as referenced by the stub).
-GnuPG will not recognize another YubiKey with a different serial number without manual intervention.
+GnuPG will request a specific YubiKey by serial number, as referenced by the stub, and will not recognize another YubiKey with a different serial number without manual intervention.

 Insert the first YubiKey (which has a different serial number) and run the following command: